programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 ---
 <h2>{{ page.name }}</h2>

-Biography:

 {{ content }}
 ```
 {% endraw %}

 This page creates the template for each individual author's page through a mixture of items that will appear common to all author pages (like "Biography:") and items that will be specific to particular author pages.
 The latter works by accessing the metadata fields for particular authors to find their name from the YAML header.

-To make these pages accessible, we'll want to create a listing of all the authors.
-We'll do that by making a new file called writers.md in the base of our repository and inserting these lines:
+To make these pages accessible, we'll want to create a page that lists all the site's authors in one place.
+We'll do that by making a new file called "writers.md" in the base of our repository and inserting these lines:
 {% raw %}
 ```
 ---